Tell me something I don’t know.

 A couple of years ago I went to the country’s dreariest city, Cleveland, and attended the Content Marketing Institute to hear what content creators had to say.
 That is when I knew content marketing was a real dead end as it being practiced now.

 The Content Marketing Institute is the place where content marketing types give each other awards; kind like a Cleveland-Oscar thing.
 Doesn’t quite make an attractive simile but you get it.

 Everyone, literally everyone, now does content marketing.
 And almost all of it, certainly in the B2B space, looks like the same team created it.
 Perhaps they did as they all have the same mindset.

-Buyers today do 95% of their research on any complex purchase before they engage with a vendor.
+Buyers today do 95 percent of their research on any complex purchase before they engage with a vendor.
 A step in that engagement is downloading content.

-Buyers are onto the account based marketing part of the content marketing – when they download that “white paper” the chirpy kid calls, and calls and never leaves them alone.
+Buyers are onto the account-based marketing part of the content marketing — when they download that “white paper” the chirpy kid calls and calls, and never leaves them alone.
 Thus, the buyer, to get valuable content, tries to leave as few footprints as possible so they can be left alone.

-Delivering content via account based marketing (SPAM driven, with 7 follow-up emails, then incessant calls, then “my manager would like to speak with you”), poisons the content experience so real execs NEVER see the content.
+Delivering content via account-based marketing (SPAM driven, with seven follow-up emails, then incessant calls, then “my manager would like to speak with you”), poisons the content experience so real execs NEVER see the content.
 And “never” is not too strong a word.

-When one does see the content, it is spread over 11 pages of infographics, called an “ebook” where anything of note is hidden in those pages, infographics; just too hard to find.
+When one does see the content, it’s spread over 11 pages of infographics called an “eBook” where anything of note is hidden in those pages, infographics; just too hard to find.
 Great content and graphic arts can be mutually destructive.

 Let’s take an example.